Pyometra (infected womb) in dogs

 Overview

-• A pyometra (or “pyo”) is a womb infection — a very serious condition, common in unneutered female dogs.
+• A pyometra (or “pyo”) is a womb infection — a very serious condition that’s common in unneutered female dogs.

-• Treatment for a pyometra includes emergency surgery to remove the womb, a fluid drip and medication.
+• Treatment for a pyometra usually includes emergency surgery to remove the womb, a fluid drip, and medication.

 • The sooner a dog with a pyometra is treated, the better their chance of survival and recovery.
-Pyometra can cause death.
+Left untreated, a pyometra can cause death.

-• The most common time for a pyometra to develop is four to eight weeks after a heat/season.
+• The most common time for a pyometra to develop is four to eight weeks after your dog’s season (heat).

-• Pyometra is an emergency contact your vet immediately for an emergency appointment if your dog is showing symptoms.
+• A pyometra is an emergency contact your vet immediately for an emergency appointment if your dog is showing symptoms.

 What is pyometra?

 A pyometra, sometimes called a “pyo”, is an infection inside the uterus (womb).
-Any unneutered (entire) female dog is at risk of developing a pyometra, especially if they are over six years old.
+Any unneutered (entire) female dog is at risk of developing a pyometra, and although it can happen at any age, the risk becomes higher once they are over six years old.

-• An open pyometra is when the cervix (womb entrance) is open, meaning you are likely to see blood and pus coming from your dog’s vulva.
+• An open pyometra is when the cervix (womb entrance) is open.
+This type of pyometra tends to be more obvious because you are likely to see blood and pus coming from your dog’s vulva.

 An illustration showing healthy womb next to infected womb